allegroai/clearml-docs/docs/fundamentals/pipelines.md

 For local imports (e.g. `from my_helper_functions import foo`) you need to make sure these local files are available to the standalone script at runtime.
-The only way to do this for now is to use the `repo`, `repo_branch` and `repo_commit` arguments detailed below.
+The only way to do this for now is to use the `repo`, `repo_branch` and `repo_commit` arguments detailed above.
 This does mean the helper functions should be committed to that repository at runtime.
 :::

 ### @PipelineDecorator.pipeline